johannes-titz/mimosa/README.md

 httpuv::runStaticServer("docs")
 ```

-The generated `docs/` directory can be deployed to static hosting such
+The generated `docs/` directory is deployed to GitHub Pages
-as GitHub Pages.
-Package availability depends on precompiled WebAssembly
+automatically by GitHub Actions.
+Package availability depends on
-binaries from the webR package repository.
+precompiled WebAssembly binaries from the webR package repository.

-If you have any problems installing mimosa, check that your R version is
+If you have any problems installing mimosa, first check that your R
-up to date (currently 4.3).
-If you are using Windows, enable TLS 1.2 in
+version is up to date.
+If you are using Windows, enable TLS 1.2 in the
-the Internet Options Advanced tab (see
+Internet Options Advanced tab (see
 <https://github.com/r-lib/remotes/issues/130#issuecomment-423830669>).
 Under Windows, you will also need Rtools to build the package:
 <https://cran.r-project.org/bin/windows/Rtools/>.